How Much, How High to be Habitable?

-This column discusses current model codes.
+This discussion is based on current model codes.
 Some jurisdictions use older model codes and/or make amendments that modify specific requirements.
 Check with your local enforcement authority for more information.
-This article is based on section R314 of the 2006 International Residential Code.
-Many changes have been introduced in the 2006 code from the previous code in regard to foam plastic, so inspectors would be wise to carefully read the applicable sections.
+This article is based on Section R305 of the 2006 International Residential Code.

 As the diagram above illustrates, any area with a ceiling height of less than 5 feet cannot contribute to a room’s habitable space requirements (shaded red).
 Additionally, not more than 50 percent of the required floor area of a room or space is permitted to be less than 7 feet in height (shaded orange).
 For example, in a 70-square-foot bedroom not more than half, or 35 square feet, could be between 5 and 7 feet in height in order for the room to be considered habitable.

 This diagram shows a basement without habitable space.
 The minimum height is 6 feet 8 inches.
 However, beams, ducts and other structural components may project to within 6 feet 4 inches of the floor.
 It is important to understand that this basement is considered uninhabitable.
 In other words, it is just a deep crawl space and cannot be converted into bedrooms or a family room since it does not meet the requirements of a habitable space.

 Correction of Code Changes For Egress from the June ASHI Reporter

 ASHI Certified Inspector Daniel Keogh, Peach Inspections, Phoenixville, Pa., pointed out, “In the 2006 IRC R310, the word habitable has been removed and now all basements over 200 square feet must have egress.”